-Having Online Customers Pick Up at Store Could â€˜Saveâ€™ Brick-and-Mortar Business
+Having Online Customers Pick Up at Store Could ‘Save’ Brick-and-Mortar Business

 A little over one-fourth of respondents (26%) have leveraged social media to purchase an item online.
 Of those who had, respondents ages 18-29 years old were more likely to do so (35%) than other age groups.
 Two popular visual platforms – Facebook (81%) and Instagram (26%) – were the most widely used social media channels for online purchases.

 “Social media continues to be a channel for consumers to browse, but is still emerging as a path to purchase.
-That means retailers need to continue refining these channels as shoppers begin to embrace them, particularly as the Gen Z generation of shoppers increases,” added Prewitt.
+That means retailers need to continue refining these channels as shoppers begin to embrace them, particularly as the Gen Z generation of shoppers increases,” adds Prewitt.

 Predictions for the 2017 Holiday Season